-As mentioned in the preceding section, pursuant to Art.
-154A of Manpower Law, employment terminations are due to one or more of the following reasons:
+As mentioned in the preceding section, pursuant to Article 154A of Manpower Law, employment terminations are due to one or more of the following reasons:

-- i. the company carries out a corporate action (i.e. merger, acquisition, consolidation or spin-off) and the employee does not want to continue the employment; - ii. the company is in a restructuring scheme due to losses; - iii. continual losses for two consecutive years; - iv. force majeure; - v. suspensions of debt payment obligations; - vi. bankruptcy; - vii. the employee's request for termination due to the employer's action; - viii. an order is issued by the institution for the settlement of industrial relations; - ix. the employee's resignation; - x. the employee's absence for five days with two summons; - xi. the employee violates the employment agreement, PP, or PKB; - xii. the employee is detained for six months or more for committing a crime; - xiii. the employee's prolonged illness; - xiv. the employee's retirement; and - xv. death of the employee
+- i. the company carries out a corporate action (i.e. merger, acquisition, consolidation or spin-off) and the employee does not want to continue the employment; - ii. the company is in a efficiency measures due to financial losses either followed by the closure or non-closure of business; - iii. continual losses for two consecutive years; - iv. force majeure; - v. suspensions of debt payment obligations; - vi. bankruptcy; - vii. the employee's request for termination due to the employer's action; - viii. an order is issued by the institution for the settlement of industrial relations; - ix. the employee's resignation; - x. the employee's absence for five days with two summons; - xi. the employee violates the employment agreement, PP, or PKB; - xii. the employee is detained for six months or more for committing a crime; - xiii. the employee's prolonged illness; - xiv. the employee's retirement; and - xv. death of the employee